Neil McCasland: Involvement in unidentified flying object disclosure

 McCasland's involvement with the topic of unidentified flying objects became public when WikiLeaks released an archive of Hillary Clinton Campaign chairman John Podesta's email records in 2016.
 The archive of documents was obtained from a data breach by Fancy Bear, a hacking group which the United States Government alleges is associated with military intelligence assets of the Russian Federation.
-McCasland is the subject of an email dated January 25, 2016 from Blink-182 frontman Tom DeLonge to Podesta in which DeLonge says of McCasland: He mentioned he's a "skeptic", he's not.
-I've been working with him for four months.
-I just got done giving him a four hour presentation on the entire project a few weeks ago.
-Trust me, the advice is already been happening on how to do all this.
-He just has to say that out loud, but he is very, very aware- as he was in charge of all of the stuff.
-When Roswell crashed, they shipped it to the laboratory at Wright Patterson Air Force Base.
-General McCasland was in charge of that exact laboratory up to a couple years ago.
-He not only knows what I'm trying to achieve, he helped assemble my advisory team.
-He's a very important man.McCasland is also the recipient of another email, this time directly from Podesta, inviting him to a Google Hangouts meeting with DeLonge and Podesta.
-Also CC’ed on the invitation were Rob Weiss, Chief of Lockheed Martin's Skunkworks Division and Air Force Major General Michael Carey.

-Podesta's involvement in UFO disclosure initiatives is well documented throughout his service in both the Clinton and Obama administrations, while DeLonge lead To The Stars Academy of Arts and Sciences, a nonprofit associated with the UFO disclosure movement.
-The pair's collaboration on seemingly fringe science led some to speculate that DeLonge was being manipulated by public officials like McCasland into developing a UFO cover story for new classified American defense technology of a terrestrial origin.
+Podesta's involvement in UFO disclosure initiatives is well documented throughout his service in both the Clinton and Obama administrations; DeLonge led To The Stars, a nonprofit associated with the UFO disclosure movement.
+The pair's collaboration on seemingly fringe science led some to speculate that public officials like McCasland were manipulating DeLonge into developing a UFO cover story for new classified American defense technology of a terrestrial origin.
 Other speculation focused on a relationship between McCasland and Michael Duggin, an Australian-American scientist with AFRL at Kirtland Air Force Base, New Mexico who spent years of his Air Force career in research on UFO phenomena.
-Duggin was an assistant to J. Allen Hynek, an astronomer who led the Air Force's infamous Project Blue Book, one of the first investigations of reported encounters with UFO's by the United States Government.
+Duggin was an assistant to J. Allen Hynek, an astronomer who led the Air Force's infamous Project Blue Book, one of the first investigations of reported encounters with UFOs by the United States Government.

 Personal life

 Early in his Air Force career McCasland married San Diego native Susan Wilkerson.
 He lives in Albuquerque, New Mexico.

+In the 2024 United States presidential election, McCasland endorsed Kamala Harris.